LuiDataScience/web_scraping_project/README.md

-# GC:CMX Historical Data Scraping Project
+# Goldstock Data Scraping Project

 This project is designed to scrape and process historical data for gold stock prices from the "GC:CMX Historical Data" dataset available on Kaggle.